All Episodes

 I'd really appreciate that chat.

-Let's get to uh 700.
+Let's get to 700.

-Someone said turn my audio up.
+Someone said, turn my audio up.

-My audio's fine, 4K cap all.
+My audio is fine, 4K capital.

 Because everyone else told me at the beginning of the show that it's good.

-Bro, nobody else is fucking complaining about that shit.
+Nobody else is fucking complaining about that shit.

 It's on Netflix right now.